-The NDP’s working hard to defend its narrowly won turf.
-Andrea Horwath has made six visits here, including a tour of the Spencer ARL plant and a visit to the Fort Erie Race Track on opening day.
+The NDP is working hard to defend and shore up support in its narrowly won turf.
+Andrea Horwath has made at least six visits to the Niagara region, including a tour of the Spencer ARL plant and a visit to the Fort Erie Race Track on opening day.

 A visit by a party leader can “influence voters’ perception of party strength (and weakness) in the riding” according to Cameron Anderson, Co-Director of the Political Behaviour Research Group at the University of Western Ontario.

-And focusing limited time and resources on swing ridings give parties the most “return on investment” adds Kelcey.
+And focusing limited political capital on swing ridings gives parties the most “return on investment” adds Kelcey.

-Other swing ridings include London West, which Peggy Sattler took in a byelection last year, and Scarborough-Guildwood, which Liberal Mitzi Hunter won amid transit consternation.
+Other swing ridings include London West, which Peggy Sattler took in a byelection last year, and Scarborough-Guildwood, which Liberal Mitzi Hunter won for the Liberals.

 The Liberals are training their crosshairs on Trinity-Spadina, a longtime orange riding which the NDP won by only 2.4% in 2011.